Menu

 yoga

+There are many reasons why yoga has kept people calm and centered for thousands of years.
 Known for its numerous physical and mental benefits, yoga’s slow paced, meditative and restorative nature also makes it the ideal exercise to do when fasting.
+Here’s why if you haven’t started, Ramadan might be the perfect time.

 Relieve stress

-“I believe that yoga and meditation, coupled with appropriate medical care, can help a person navigate out of a dark place.
+Yoga and meditation, coupled with appropriate medical care, can help a person navigate out of a dark place.
 When you are feeling lost, it can be difficult to find proper help.
 But, if you take a look at the structure of any yoga class, there are poses that are challenging for everyone.
 The purpose is simply to get through them the best we can.
 This reminds us of the law of impermanence — that everything changes.
 When we struggle to complete a pose and feel relieved when it’s over, this brings to light that everything changes.
 Sorrow can be followed by instant joy, and a moment of weakness can quickly turn to strength.
 For someone struggling with depression, yoga can help shift their perspective and reinforce the belief that there is a way out, that there is hope.

 Furthermore, meditation enables us to identify our feelings and acknowledge them.
 When we are in a state of discomfort or ”dis-ease,” our first instinct is to run away.
 But meditation encourages us to feel our emotions and sit with discomfort.
 By doing so we don’t solve the root cause but we diffuse the strength of the emotion that we are trying to evade.
 I see more and more people gravitating towards yoga because they think it can help them cope with the anxieties of modern society, including stress, disconnection and mental illness.
 However, it’s important to highlight the importance of maintaining a consistent yoga practice.
 It is not a quick-fix solution that can just be tried during Ramadan or any other period.
-Healing and recovery take time.”
+Healing and recovery take time.

 Soothe anxiety

-To reduce anxiety during Ramadan, I recommend yoga classes that focus on breath awareness, meditation and slow-paced and restorative moves.
+To reduce anxiety during Ramadan, choose yoga classes that focus on breath awareness, meditation and slow-paced and restorative moves.
 The simple act of conscious breathing can reduce the impact of stress and anxiety on the mind and body.
 When we experience anxiety, we breathe faster, our body produces stress hormones, our heart rate rises and our blood pressure increases.
 The body intuitively prepares itself for the worst-case scenario in a fight or flight response.

 Taking deep, abdominal breaths can reverse this effect and bring the body back to an optimal level of functioning.
 A physical (asana) practice can help relieve muscle tension.
-Adding to that a mantra such as “I am at peace” can lead you into a calm and peaceful state of mind.
+Adding to that a mantra such as ‘I am at peace’ can lead you into a calm and peaceful state of mind.

 Tackle depression

-I’ve had students talk to me after class and tell me how much yoga has helped bring them back from the depths of despair, grief and hopelessness.
-Recently I had a student tell me she had been struggling with depression for years and that practicing yoga regularly had saved her life.
-One of my closest friends discovered yoga during rehab after struggling with addiction and depression, and they have maintained a consistent practice for five consecutive years.
+Depression is a disease that permeates all layers of modern society without regard to age or class, race or profession.
+I’ve had students talk to me after class and tell me how much yoga has helped bring them back from the depths of despair, grief and hopelessness. one student confessed that after struggling with depression for years, practicing yoga regularly had saved her life.

 Reconnect with yourself